 Stevia also makes for a great natural sugar substitute.
 Stevia has no calories and is 200x sweeter than sugar.
 Studies have shown that stevia has the potential for treating diseases such as obesity, diabetes, and hypertension.
 Antioxidant compounds, including kaempferol, can be found in Stevia.
 Studies have shown that kaempferol can reduce the risk of pancreatic cancer by 23%.

-KILL CLIFF Recover is a post-workout beverage loaded with B Vitamins, a specialized blend of plant extracts, enzymes (both natural anti-inflammatories), and electrolytes to support hydration to help you get back to full speed.
+KILL CLIFF drinks are loaded with B Vitamins, a specialized blend of plant extracts, enzymes (both natural anti-inflammatories), and electrolytes to support hydration to help you get back to full speed.